porganczkit/air-race-challenge/architecture.md

   - Generates blocky clouds that gently animate
   - Adds distant mountains for visual depth
   - Creates and positions the aircraft in the scene
+  - Initializes and provides input handler to the aircraft

 ### Aircraft Entity
 - `Aircraft` class in `entities/aircraft.js`: